kingobie1/Algorithms-Project-2/README.md

 | Bud   | 5    | 8    | 1    |   8  |
 | Kevin | 7    | 6    | 9    |   4  |

+Although you are given this small example, your code should be able to read in any n by m matrix where n and m are equal.
+Here are the steps to complete the project:

+- Step 1.
+Code an exhaustive search algorithm to find the optimal solution to the above problem.

+- Step 2.
+Code a greedy algorithm to find the optimal solution to the problem.

 ## Solution
 The main function asks the user if he/she would like to run the exhaustive search or a greedy algorithm.
 The function then runs either exhaustiveSearch() or greedyAlgorithm() which can be found in Functions.py.
 For both functions the time elapsed is printed.